jerome-orio/chat-server-starter/README.md

 # Real-Time Chat Room Application Server - Starter Project

-This is the server-side application for a real-time chat room system built with Express, Socket.IO, and deployable to Cloudflare Workers.
+This is the server-side application for a real-time chat room system built with Express, Socket.IO.

 ## Features

 - Real-time WebSocket communication
 - Express server for local development
-- Cloudflare Workers compatible for deployment
 - Easy integration with the chat client

 ## Prerequisites